seeren/http/README.md

 ## Response Usage

 #### `Seeren\Http\Response\Response`
-A generic response is provided and can't provoq a direct output.
+A generic response is provided and do not provoq a direct output when writing.
 She need a stream interface implementation at construction
 ```php
 $Psr7Response = new Response(new Stream("php://temp/", "r+"));
 $Psr7Response->getBody()->write("output");